St Matthew-in-the-City: History

+Ministry

 As central Auckland became increasingly commercial the population in the parish declined.
 St Matthew's took on more of a role as church to the commercial and civic life of the city, a role it continues today.
 The church's size, location, style and musical tradition have made it a natural place for civic services to be held.
 Typical were a memorial service for Prime Minister Richard Seddon and for the silver jubilee of King George V in 1935.
 In two world wars, St Matthew's held services to farewell troops and to offer thanksgiving for their return.
 In recent years, St Matthew's has held civic memorial services for the victims of AIDS and the Air New Zealand Flight 901 disaster on Mount Erebus.

 Because its location frequently brought it into contact with the poor, even in its early days, St Matthew's developed a strong social justice ministry.
 A leader in the protests against apartheid in South Africa during the 1981 Springbok Tour and sponsorship in 1974 of the Auckland Community Church, a congregation ministering to gays and lesbians established it as a strong voice for human rights.
 In 1996 Nelson Mandela recognised that voice by coming to St Matthew's to thank New Zealand for its important role in ending apartheid.
-Today St Matthew-in-the-City remains committed to serving the socially marginalised and promoting the UN Millennium Development Goals to eliminate extreme poverty.

 The church has a pro-gay marriage stance and, after New Zealand legalised gay marriage, put out the call for gay couples to be married there.

-The Revd Glynn Cardy, a former archdeacon and last vicar, resigned on 5 October 2013, and is now the Minister of a Presbyterian Church.
-The Revd Helen Jacobi was inducted, the first woman vicar of St Matthew's.
+The Rev'd Glynn Cardy, a former archdeacon and last vicar, resigned on 5 October 2013, and is now the Minister of a Presbyterian Church.
+The Rev'd Helen Jacobi was inducted, the first woman vicar of St Matthew's.